 Genetic amniotic fluid testing is offered as part of second trimester prenatal testing and is performed primarily between 15 and 20 weeks gestation if:

-- A woman has a high risk of chromosomal anomaly on a first trimester prenatal screen or second trimester (quad) screening test.
+- A woman has a high risk of chromosomal anomaly following routine antenatal screening (see first trimester prenatal screen, second trimester (quad) screening and Non-Invasive Prenatal Testing (NIPT) test.
 A previous child had a chromosome abnormality or birth defect

 - There is a strong family history of a specific genetic disorder